edilson-z/hydroponics-iot-app-cross-platfrom/README.md

-## Hydroponics Manager App (React Native & Expo)
+# Hydroponics Manager App (React Native & Expo)

-This project is a cross-platform IoT application built with React Native and Expo for managing a hydroponics system connected through IoT.
+This project is a cross-platform IoT application built with React Native and Expo for managing a hydroponics system connected via IoT.

+## Technologies